 To get away from the woodworking and still have an opportunity to work with my hands, I have found an interest over the past several years in vintage motorcycles.

 Finally Finished (sort of) I bought this 1975 Goldwing in December 2009, and spent each winter tinkering with restoring parts of the bike.
-Enjoy working on the bike, but can't wait for spring riding season to come each year.
+I enjoy working on the bike, but can't wait for spring riding season to come each year.